 Hear the invitation to Come and BEHOLD!
 Tune your heart to the awe-inspiring pulse of Christmas: God.
 With.
 Us.
-Find out more about my new book that just released in time for Advent.
+Find out more about my book all about Advent.

 Christmas has a distinctive “look” unlike any other holiday we celebrate.
 It differs between cultures and families, but everyone knows what Christmas looks like to them.
 “Getting ready for Christmas” usually begins with the decorations that set the foundation for the look.